Donald Manes: Career

-Manes' popularity plummeted in late 1985, when he was criticized over two of his pet projects.
+His popularity plummeted in late 1985, when he was criticized over two of his pet projects.
 He wanted to build a Grand Prix auto racetrack in Queens's largest public park, Flushing Meadows-Corona Park, where the 1939 New York World's Fair and the 1964 New York World's Fair had been held.
 Community leaders denigrated the idea, and it became the first major project of his that was opposed.
 Also that year, Manes worked to build a domed football-baseball stadium in the park, but it was opposed by local businessmen in the Flushing area.
 When Queens couldn't secure a football franchise, the plan died.

 One of his biggest controversies came in late 1985, when Manes wanted to wire the borough for cable television.
 Manes rejected a proposal by the Queens-based Orth-O-Vision company to place cable lines in the borough, and instead awarded contracts to mega-companies Warner Communications and Time-Life, as well as a cable firm owned by former Manhattan borough president Percy Sutton.
-Local residents were outraged that he passed over a local firm for large national companies.
+Local residents were upset that he passed over a local firm for large national companies.